SandwichMan5/suika3/README.md

 channels.
 As a result, the medium has struggled to reach a global, mobile-first audience, slowing its overall expansion.

-While free and hobbyist projects are culturally noble, important, and indispensable, we believe they may not be sufficient on their own to sustain an entire creative industry.
-A truly healthy ecosystem may
+While free and hobbyist projects are culturally valuable and indispensable, they alone may not always sustain a large creative industry.
+A truly healthy ecosystem may require:
-require:

-* **Commercially Viable Games** — Titles that reach players on their primary devices and generate the economic activity necessary for creators to build long-term careers.
+- **Commercially Viable Games** — Titles that reach players on their primary devices and generate the economic activity necessary for creators to build long-term careers.

-* **Economic Independence** — Empowering talent, particularly in Asia and the Global South, to overcome economic barriers through storytelling.
+- **Economic Independence** — Empowering talent, particularly in Asia and the Global South, to overcome economic barriers through storytelling.

-* **A Living Industry** — Transforming the medium from a niche interest into a sustainable market where creativity can lead to self-reliance.
+- **A Living Industry** — Transforming the medium from a niche interest into a sustainable market where creativity can lead to self-reliance.

 In our view, it is a natural professional expectation for commercial success.